This article was written by Alexander Edelman

-With Portsmouth in 1938, he hit .283, drew 127 walks and was hit by a pitch twenty times en route to scoring 110 runs.
+With Portsmouth in 1938, he hit .283, drew 127 walks and was hit by a pitch 20 times en route to scoring 110 runs.
 Early in the 1939 season Stanky was sent to the Macon Peaches of the Class B South Atlantic League.
 The manager at Macon was Milt Stock, who was also a part owner of the club.
-Stock, a fourteen-year major leaguer, saw that Stanky, a right-handed batter, had an excellent eye but no power.
+Stock, a 14-year major leaguer, saw that Stanky, a right-handed batter, had an excellent eye but no power.
 He put him in the leadoff position and urged him to be patient at the plate.
 It worked.
 Stanky had three excellent seasons at Macon, and made the All-Star team in 1940.

 Years later, when Stanky was managing the St. Louis Cardinals, he credited Stock with “planting the seed” that helped him blossom into a successful player and manager.
 At the time, though, it was hardly a certainty that Stanky would make the majors.
 It was becoming apparent that despite his small size, he had a disproportionately large temper.
-Stock taught Eddie to control himself, and told him that being thrown out of games (as happened fifteen to twenty times a year) hurt his team’s chances of winning.
+Stock taught Eddie to control himself, and told him that being thrown out of games (as happened 15 to 20 times a year) hurt his team’s chances of winning.
 But Milt wasn’t the only Stock who had a special relationship with Stanky; his daughter, Myrtle “Dickie” Stock, fell in love with her father’s little infielder, and they were married on April 11, 1942.

 Shortly after the wedding, Stock dealt his new son-in-law to the Milwaukee Brewers of the American Association, where Eddie enjoyed his best—and last—season in the minors.
 He finished the year with the league’s best batting average (.342) and was named its MVP.
 Stanky’s manager at Milwaukee was Charlie Grimm.
 In 1943, the Chicago Cubs made Grimm their manager, and Eddie followed his skipper to Chicago.